k3integrations/hibp_check/README.md

 # After cloning the repo
 ./bin/setup

-bundle

 rspec spec
 ```

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at
-https://github.com/jash/hibp_check.
+https://github.com/k3integrations/hibp_check.
 This project is intended to be a safe,
 welcoming space for collaboration, and contributors are expected to adhere to
 the [Contributor Covenant](http://contributor-covenant.org) code of conduct.